insum-labs/starter-project-template/release/README.md

 ### Run Release Manually

 Running the release manually can help catch errors quickly and fix them right where they occur.
-At first glance this can sound like a time consuming process.
-If using the right tools and techniques it can be done very quickly.
+When using the right tools and techniques this can be done very quickly.

 Assumptions:
 - Using [Visual Studio Code](https://code.visualstudio.com/) (VSC) (or similar text editor)